Updated, 8/29/21 with an earlier sighting

 Pizza versus Pizza Pie

-Another noteworthy feature of The Band Wagon pizza reference is “pizza pie.”
+Another noteworthy feature of The Band Wagon and It’s Always Fair Weather pizza references is “pizza pie.”
 It’s not often I see or hear those two words together these days, so I fired up Google Books Ngram Viewer to look at the evolution of “pizza” and “pizza pie” in books in the Google Books library.
 The charts below show the results — note that the upper line in the first chart is the calculation of “pizza” minus “pizza pie” so I could remove the second term5.
 Click the links in the captions to go to the interactive version.

 The results are clear: the term pizza pie was never very popular (in books, anyway).
 Even in the 1940s and 1950s, pizza alone (or combined with a word that is not pie) was about 100 times more popular than the combination of “pizza pie.”

-Screenshots from The Band Wagon and It’s Always Fair Weather from the DVD releases, and the Pizza: A Global History book cover are used under the Fair Use doctrine.
+Screenshots from The Band Wagon and It’s Always Fair Weather are from the DVD releases, the On The Town screenshot is from a YouTube clip, and the Pizza: A Global History book cover are used under the Fair Use doctrine.
 Charts of pizza versus pizza pie from Google Books Ngram Viewer.
 Links: (pizza – pizza pie) and pizza pie, pizza pie only.

 - Minnelli was married to Judy Garland for a while, and together they had one daughter: Liza Minnelli.
 So a fun bonus on The Band Wagon DVD is that one of the commentators is Liza Minnelli (the other is singer, pianist, and music historian Michael Feinstein).
 Liza says The Band Wagon is her favorite movie musical, and it shows — she is delightfully enthusiastic about it, often anticipating a moment of greatness in the film, with a “OK, here we go” just before a new number starts.
 She was a kid during filming (7-8 years old) and would visit the set after school.
 Her father had the MGM costume team make kid-size reproductions of some of the gowns and other costumes for her (unfortunately, all are gone).